slarmoo/.github/profile/uxdesign/uxdesign.md

 ![Slide in](designDeviceSlideIn.jpg)

 On a smaller device, such as a mobile phone, the table of contents or chat panes completely replace the content.
 The user can then click on the `X` icon to return to the instructional content.
-That ability to restrict the focus to a single functional purpose, maximizes the use of the limited space without losing the context of the content the user is viewing.
+That ability to restrict the focus to a single functional purpose maximizes the use of the limited space without losing the context of the content the user is viewing.

 ![Rotate](designDeviceReplace.jpg)

-THe following website demonstrates what happens when an application fails to properly adapt to the orientation of the device.
+The following website demonstrates what happens when an application fails to properly adapt to the orientation of the device.
 When viewed in portrait mode the application only uses a small portion of the display to show a health warning, but when rotated, the warning completely occupies the display.
 This creates a confusing experience where the original context of the application is obscured, and leaves the user wondering what should be done next.

 ![Orientation](designDeviceOrientation.jpg)